g-freire/g-freire/README.md

 - 🔭 Working on Engineering and AI apps/systems
 - 💻 Creator of http://www.fluxo.digital/ and http://climaradar.com/
-- ⚡ Technologies: Python, Golang, Typescript, JS, SQL/NoSQL, C#, DevOps
+- ⚡ Technologies: Golang, Python, DevOps, Typescript, JS, SQL/NoSQL, C#
-- 💬 Ask me about: tech, philosophy, psychology, music, movies and finance
+- 💬 Let's talk about: tech, startups, finance, philosophy, psychology, music or movies

 "Truth is ever to be found in simplicity, and not in the multiplicity and confusion of things."